trcummings/ImageFaceoff/README.md

 ### What is This?

-Hello, I am Thomsen Cummings, and this is my basic template for web app development.
-I much prefer this setup to create-react-app as I know exactly what goes into it, and how to easily extend it.
+Hello, I am Thomsen Cummings, and this is a fun little Hot or Not type app that uses Pixabay to pull random images and have the user decide between which two they like best.
+It uses an ELO type ranking system to determine the most favorited image.

 **Tech stack:**